manderdo/vpc-monitoring-project/README.md

 A hands-on AWS networking project: setting up two peered VPCs, generating traffic between EC2 instances, and using VPC Flow Logs + CloudWatch Logs Insights to monitor and troubleshoot connectivity.

+> This project follows a guided lab from [NextWork](https://nextwork.org).
+The architecture and steps came from their curriculum; the setup, troubleshooting, and write-up below are my own work.

 ## What this project demonstrates
 - Designing and connecting multi-VPC network architecture
 - Diagnosing and resolving real connectivity failures (not just following steps — actually troubleshooting when something broke)